 Why Offset Coordinates to a Work Location?

-What would a program for such a 4 part setup look like?
+What would a cnc program for such a 4 part setup look like?

-Well, ideally, we don’t want to have to change the part program to handle the coordinates of each part position.
-We’d like to write the program relative to part zero, and then let some other function magically change the coordinates as we work on each part.
-After all, they’re just shifted over relative to one another, but other than that, the part programs would be identical.
+Well, ideally, we don’t want to have to change the CNC program to handle the coordinates of each part position.
+We’d like to write the CNC program relative to part zero, and then let some other function magically change the active coordinate system as we work on each part.
+After all, they’re just shifted over relative to one another, but other than that, the CNC programs would be identical.
+Being able to do this is extremely handy in scenarios where you need to offset one or more axes.

-Sometimes there are work offsets associated with some feature of the machine.
-Maybe you’ve mounted a tool sensor at a particular place on the table and use a work offset to keep track of that location.
+Sometimes there are offsets associated with some feature of the cnc machine.
+Maybe you’ve mounted a tool sensor at a particular place on the table and used a work offset to keep track of that location.

-Dealing with those kinds of situations is what work offsets were made for.
+Dealing with those kinds of situations is what offsets were made for.

 How Are Work Offsets Specified in G-Code?